shwezhu/chatgptbot/README.md

 ## issues

-- Just use cookie is not safe, cause anyone get the cookie, can send authenticated request
+- Just use cookie is not safe, if someone gets the cookie of a user he/her may send authenticated request
 - User that has logged in, but send request without cookie, the server will create a new session for this connection
 - Encoding messages in session can use gob for better performance
+-